Patient education: Melanoma treatment; localized melanoma (Beyond the Basics)

-In contrast to other types of skin cancers (eg, squamous cell or basal cell cancers) that usually develop on sun-exposed areas of the body, melanomas can develop anywhere on the skin surface, as well as on the mucous membranes lining the mouth, nose, and genital areas.
+In contrast to other types of skin cancers (eg, squamous cell or basal cell cancers) that usually develop on sun-exposed areas of the body, melanomas can develop anywhere on the skin surface, including the palms of the hands and soles of the feet, as well as on the mucous membranes lining the mouth, nose, and genital areas.
 If left untreated, melanoma can spread (metastasize) to other parts of the body much more frequently than is typical for other types of skin cancers.
-Fortunately, when detected at an early stage, melanoma treatment is often effective in limiting the spread of the disease.
+Fortunately, when detected at an early stage, melanoma treatment is often effective in preventing the spread of the disease.

 This topic reviews the diagnosis and treatment of localized melanoma.
 A separate topic discusses the treatment of advanced and metastatic melanoma.
-(See "Patient information: Melanoma treatment; advanced or metastatic melanoma (Beyond the Basics)".)
+(See "Patient education: Melanoma treatment; advanced or metastatic melanoma (Beyond the Basics)".)

-Appearance of lesion — Similar to other types of skin cancer, melanoma is diagnosed based upon the appearance of a skin lesion.
-Melanomas can occur anywhere on the skin surface, but it frequently develops on the back and other areas that may be easy to miss with self-inspection.
-Abnormal findings can be described with an acronym, ABCDE (picture 1).
+Appearance of a lesion — Similar to other types of skin cancer, melanoma is diagnosed based upon the appearance of a skin lesion.
+Melanomas usually present as a changing mole or a new mole, most often with dark pigment.
+They can occur anywhere on the skin surface, including on the back, the scalp, and other areas that may be easy to miss with self-inspection.
+Abnormal findings can be described with an acronym, ABCDE (picture 1):

-- A – Asymmetry (one side is different from opposite side) (picture 2)
+●A – Asymmetry (one side is different from the opposite side) (picture 2)

-Other abnormal features include inflammation (swelling) and bleeding or crusting.
-The melanoma lesion frequently is described by patients as looking like a “blood blister” or a “tick bite”.
-A person who notices any of these changes should make an appointment with a healthcare provider as soon as possible.
-Referral to a dermatologist (physician who specializes in skin conditions) may be recommended.
+Other abnormal features include inflammation (swelling), and bleeding or crusting.
+While the majority of melanomas are pigmented (have color), the lesion can occasionally lack pigment and be the same color as the surrounding skin.
+They can also look like a blood blister or a tick bite.
+A person who notices any of these changes should make an appointment with a health care provider as soon as possible.
+Referral to a dermatologist (a physician who specializes in skin conditions) may be recommended.

-Biopsy — To determine if the abnormality is a melanoma, a small piece of the area (or if it is small, the entire area) is removed and examined under a microscope to determine if precancerous or cancerous cells are present.
+Biopsy — To determine if the abnormality is a melanoma, a small piece of the abnormal skin lesion (or if it is small, the entire area) is removed.
+A biopsy deep enough to include the deepest part of the lesion is preferred.
+The biopsy is then examined under a microscope to determine if precancerous or cancerous cells are present.